AdaCore/learn/courses/advanced-spark/chapters/ghost_code.rst

 Ghost variables – aka auxiliary variables
 ---------------------------------------------------------------------

-- Variables declared with aspect Ghost
+- Variables declared with aspect :ada:`Ghost`

     - declaration is discarded by compiler when ghost code ignored